 We will collect and use personal data about you for the following reasons:

-• In connection with, and for ongoing management of an application to the Scheme.
+1. In connection with, and for ongoing management of an application to the Scheme.

-• Because you would like us to contact you in response to a specific enquiry.
+2. Because you would like us to contact you in response to a specific enquiry.

-• Meeting our regulatory and legal obligations.
+• Meeting our regulatory obligations.

-We may contact you by mediums such as post, telephone, email, text messages or other digital methods of communication, including through other methods that may become available in future.
-More information about how we use your personal data in connection with each of these purposes can be found below This website also uses cookies, more details can be found in our cookies policy.
+More information about how we use your personal data in connection with each of these purposes can be found below.
+This website also uses cookies, more details can be found in ourcookies policy.

 1. Using your personal data in connection with, and for ongoing management of an application to the Scheme